Caleb9/syno-photo-frame/README.md

 You can replace the default image displayed during loading of the first photo.
 Use the `--splash` option to point the app to a .jpeg file location.

+## Disclaimer

+This project is an independent, open-source application and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Synology Inc. "Synology" and any related product names, logos, and trademarks are the property of Synology Inc.

+The use of Synology Photos in this project is solely for interoperability purposes, and the project does not provide any official support from Synology.
+All trademarks, product names, and company names mentioned in this repository belong to their respective owners.